emortalmc/BlockSumoOld/README.md

 ### What is Block Sumo?

-Block Sumo is another gamemode made using Minestom with the sole objective of pushing others to their deaths.
+Block Sumo is a gamemode with the sole objective of pushing others to their deaths.

 The latest build is located at the '[main](https://github.com/emortalmc/blocksumo/tree/main)' branch.